March 25, 2026

 Co-Medic enriches

 Co-Medic runs targeted enrichments across the patient population.
 Structured EHR data is matched first.
-Where gaps exist, the NLP pipeline processes unstructured letters and reports to fill in missing values.
+Where gaps exist, the NLP pipeline processes unstructured letters and reports to fill in missing concepts.

 Analyse your cohort

 Review the resulting cohort in a structured population table.
-Each row is a patient, each column a resolved data point.
+Each row is a patient, each column an extracted and traceable data point.
 Drill into individual records, refine your query, or export the cohort for further analysis.

 Every data point in the practice, queryable

 Each column in a population table maps to a specific type of clinical data.
-The system currently supports over 20 column types, including:
+The system currently supports more than 20 column types, including:

 LOINC-coded values, ranges, trends over time